snowplow-archive/snowplow.github.com/_posts/2014-09-29-berlin-roundup.md

 <h2><a name="big-data-beers">2.
 Thursday: co-up and Big Data Beers</a></h2>

-On Thursday we de-camped to [co-up] [co-up], our new co-working space in Kreuzburg.
+On Thursday we de-camped to [co-up] [co-up-de], our new co-working space in Kreuzburg.
 Many thanks to co-up for hosting us on Thursday (and me again on Friday) - it's a very programmer-friendly space, with plenty of Club Mate!

 In the evening it was time for [Big Data Beers] [bigdatabeers], hosted by German e-commerce giant [Zalando] [zalando] in their offices with views over Alexanderplatz.
 I was speaking alongside [Roland Vollgraf] [roland], a Data Scientist from Zalando, who gave an excellent talk on how Zalando uses machine learning to determine item weights based on parcel weights.